blenderous/blenderous.github.io/cv.md

 - Learned to use `MongoDB` `noSQL` database using the basic level certification course from the MongoDB website.

 ### Javascript *(level: medium to advanced)*
-- Created a question and answer application using `ReactJS` and deployed it on heroku: https://powerful-fortress-45267.herokuapp.com/questionnaire-app.
-The source code of the application can be found here: https://github.com/blenderous/questionnaire-app).
+- Created a question and answer application using `ReactJS` and deployed it on heroku : (https://powerful-fortress-45267.herokuapp.com/questionnaire-app)[https://powerful-fortress-45267.herokuapp.com/questionnaire-app].
+The source code of the application can be found here[https://github.com/blenderous/questionnaire-app](https://github.com/blenderous/questionnaire-app).
 - Completed the lesson on `ReactJS` part I, from codecademy.
 - Created a web application using `NodeJS` and `ExpressJS` (back-end) and `jQuery`(front-end).
 For database, I have used `MongoDB`.
-Link to the application: https://daily-checklist-app.herokuapp.com/.
+Link to the application: [https://daily-checklist-app.herokuapp.com/](https://daily-checklist-app.herokuapp.com/).
 - Learning to use ES6 and Babel.
 - Experienced in using `Angular js` version 1 to make DOM manipulations, interactive elements and to have modular front end code
 - Familiar with creating simple command line tools using `ES5` in the `node.js` environment